Portugal in the Reconquista: Revolt in Portugal, 1071

-Founding of the County of Santarém, 1093
+Capture of Santarém, Lisbon and Sintra, 1093

+The Muslims of Iberia appealed for aid to the Almoravids, who had conquered Senegal and the Maghreb and founded a new capital at Marrakesh, "implanting a fanatical and puritanical reform".
+After the disastrous Battle of Sagrajas in 1086, king Alfonso VI of León in turn appealed to France for help.
+Numerous French knights travelled to León the following year and among them were Raymond of Burgundy and Henry of Burgundy.

+In 1090, Raymond of Burgundy married the daughter and heir of Emperor Alfonso VI and was later given the title of count of Galicia with authority over all the territory in the west of the peninsula from Galicia to Coimbra.
+The mozarabic count of Coimbra Martim Moniz de Ribadouro on the other hand was sacked from his position.

 Walls of the citadel of Santarém.

-When Emperor Ferdinand died in 1065, his realm was divided among this three sons and Garcia received the Kingdom of Galicia with the counties of Portugal and Coimbra.
-Six years later, Count Nuno Mendes of Portugal revolted but was defeated and killed at the Battle of Pedroso.
-The title and office of Count of Portugal was abolished and Portugal lost its autonomy.

-In 1090, Raymond of Burgundy married the daughter and heir of Emperor Alfonso VI and later received the title of count of Galicia with authority over all the territory in the west of the peninsula from Galicia to Coimbra.
-The mozarabic count of Coimbra Martim Moniz de Ribadouro was sacked from his position and relegated to the minor governorship of Arouca.

-At a time when the Almoravid emir Yusuf Ibn Tashfin sought to annex all the small taifa stats in the peninsula, the emir of Badajoz offered to become a tributary vassal and to hand over the cities of Lisbon, Sintra and Santarém to the Emperor of Leon in exchange for military protection.
+At a time when the Almoravid emir Yusuf Ibn Tashfin sought to annex all the small taifa states in the peninsula, the emir of Badajoz offered to become a tributary vassal of Leon and to hand over the cities of Lisbon, Sintra and Santarém in exchange for military protection.
 The Emperor was in Coimbra on April 22, 1093, and on the occasion confirmed the charter of privileges of this city.
 Lisbon, Sintra and Santarém were then occupied between April 30 and May 8, 1093.
-Soeiro Mendes was tasked with defending the territory as Count of Santarém.
+Soeiro Mendes was appointed governor of the territory ceded by the emir of Badajoz.
 Mendes was subordinate to Raymond, tasked with defending all the territory from Galicia to the Tagus.

-Almoravid campaigns, 1094–1117
+Almoravid campaigns, 1094–1135

 The delivery of territory to Christians caused outrage among Muslims in Andaluz and the Maghreb and the residents of Santarém, Lisbon and Sintra requested the Almoravid emir Yusuf Ibn Tashfin to intervene on their behalf, shortly after Soeiro Mendes had taken possession of the territory.

-A few months later in 1093 still, the Almoravid general Seyr landed in Iberia with a numerous army and orders to annex Badajoz, Lisbon, Sintra and Santarém.
+A few months later in 1093 still, the Almoravid general Seyr landed in Iberia with a numerous army and orders to recapture Badajoz, Lisbon, Sintra and Santarém.

-Badajoz was attacked in the Spring of 1094.
-The emir of the city along with his children were assassinated and the city taken before Raymon could intervene.
-Count Raymond gathered a force at Coimbra along with the Bishops of Santiago and Lugo and many Galician knights however upon marching out he was routed in battle and forced to return to Christian territory.
+Badajoz was captured by the Almoravid in the Spring of 1094 before Raymond could intervene.
+After marching out ahead of a force he was routed in battle and forced to return to Christian territory.
+Lisbon and Sintra then surrendered to the Almoravids that same year.
+Soeiro Mendes however resisted vigorously in Santarém against an Almoravid siege until Seyr withdrew to north Africa.